Square For Restaurants POS Review

-It’s Square…so it’s easy to use.
-It’s truly impressive how well Square has been able to flow in its simplistic and functional interface and make it work in a much more complex setting like the restaurant industry.
+It’s Square, so it’s easy to use.
+It’s truly impressive how well Square has been able to flow in its simplistic and functional interface and make it work in a much more complex setting such as the restaurant industry.
 Square for Restaurants offers a generous free trial, allowing you to tinker before locking into a purchase.
-Setting up your account is simple and, if you have existing data with a Square account, it transfers automatically.
+Setting up your account is simple, and if you have existing data with a Square account, it transfers automatically.

 Table mapping is a function that POS systems are consistently making more and more intuitive, but Square for Restaurants takes it up a notch.
-You can lay out your entire restaurant in a matter of minutes and make changes with a simple tap.
+You can lay your entire restaurant out in a matter of minutes and make changes with a simple tap.
 As is consistent with the Square brand, the interface isn’t overly flashy, utilizing a standard color-coding system.
-Everything is customizable as well, even down to the brightness of your screen (depending on the ambiance you’re going for).
+Everything is customizable as well, even down to your screen’s brightness (depending on the ambiance you’re going for).

 You can click on a table and split checks easily, dragging items to individual seats.
 Menu creation is also a breeze and fully customizable.
-Add photos and descriptions of products and change from a lunch to dinner menu with one touch.
-Square has one of the most intuitive systems for modifiers I’ve seen as well, guiding servers through forced-items or optional selections with minimal touches or swipes.
+Add photos and descriptions of products and change the menu from lunch to dinner with one touch.
+Square has one of the most intuitive systems for modifiers I’ve seen as well, guiding servers through forced-choice items or optional selections with minimal touches or swipes.

-Square for Restaurants doesn’t have many holes, featuring everything you would expect from a top-rated restaurant POS.
+Square for Restaurants doesn’t have many holes; it features everything you would expect from a top-rated restaurant POS.
 But here are a few areas where Square stands out:

 - Table Mapping: Set up your entire restaurant in a matter of minutes.
-Customize your layout with an easy-to-digest color coding system.
-Assign checks per table or per customer with a simple tap.
+Customize your layout with an easy-to-digest color-coding system.
+Assign checks either per table or per customer with a simple tap.

 - Menu Creation: Create as many menus as your restaurant needs and switch between them with just a tap.
-Menus are customizable and items can feature pictures and descriptions to help servers.
-Discounts, special sales, and happy hour events etc., can be set up with special pricing automatically implemented.
+Menus are customizable, and items can feature pictures and descriptions to help servers.
+Discounts, sales, happy hour events, etc., can be set up with special pricing automatically implemented.